cellml/libcellml/docs/theory/theory_iongates.rst

    Dynamics of opening status for a single gate, and the resulting current for :math:`\gamma=4` gates in series.

-The green line in :numref:`ion_gate_status` is the response :math:`y\left( t \right)` for each gate and the blue line shows the current through the channel.
-Note the slow start to the current trace in comparison with the single gate transient :math:`y\left( t \right)`.

 Next steps
 ----------